-This projectwas designed to calculate unit cost benchmarks for the delivery of Home and Community Care (HACC) services in NSW.
+This projectwas designed to calculate unit cost benchmarks for the delivery of NSW Community Care (HACC) funded services.

-AHA developed a HACC unit cost model as part of an earlier project for DADHC.
-The original model was a sophisticated menu-driven costing tool, which operates using Microsoft Excel.
+AHA developed a HACC unit cost model as part of an earlier project for NSW DADHC.
+The original model was a sophisticated menu-driven costing tool, which operates using MS Excel.

 The first stage of this more recent project was to update this unit cost model in incorporate a number of new HACC service types and wage awards which had been introduced.

-Stage two of the project involved a cost survey of HACC service providers.
-All HACC service providers in NSW were contacted and invited to volunteer to participate in the study.
+Stage two involved a cost survey of funded service providers in NSW.
+All were contacted and invited to volunteer to participate in the study.
 A sample of those volunteering was selected so as to gain adequate coverage of all HACC service types and also a range of differing characteristics such as size and location.

 Half-day training sessions were conducted in each region for providers participating in the study.
 These training sessions explained the project to participants and provided training in relation to the cost survey they were required to complete.